 Setting a Procedure to Save Lives

 At the time AWF was founded, Jones County had a procedure in place for picking up, holding and euthanizing dogs.
 So this is the place where the couple first focused their attention.
-Working in cooperation with Sheriff Mark Denniston and the county’s three vet clinics, the couple established a procedure that is still in effect today.
-When a stray dog is picked up by the county, an AWF volunteer takes digital photos of the “Urgent Dog” (so named because the dog may have only seven days to live), evaluates his/her personality, and sends the photos and written description to a volunteer who makes a flyer.
-The flyer is routed by e-mail to a group of over 200 people who print the flyer and post it in vet offices, grocery stores and businesses in four counties in an attempt to find the dog a home by the end of the seven day holding period.
-At the same time, an Urgent Team of volunteers networks via e-mail and phone to find an AWF foster home or a reputable animal shelter or rescue to take the dog in the event he/she is not adopted at the end of the seven days.
+Working in cooperation with Sheriff Mark Denniston and the county’s three vet clinics, the couple established a procedure to give these stray dogs a better chance.
+When a stray dog was picked up by the county, an AWF volunteer took digital photos of the “Urgent Dog” (so named because the dog may have only seven days to live), evaluates his/her personality, and sent the photos and written description to a volunteer who made a flyer.
+The flyer would be routed by e-mail to a group of over 200 people who print the flyer and post it in vet offices, grocery stores and businesses in four counties in an attempt to find the dog a home by the end of the seven day holding period.
+At the same time, an Urgent Team of volunteers networked via e-mail and phone to find an AWF foster home or a reputable animal shelter or rescue to take the dog in the event he/she is not adopted at the end of the seven days.